Warm Weather Concerns

 - Be sure Bun is getting his fair share of veggies to help keep him hydrated.
-See HRS Veggie list on web page.
+See the HRS Veggie list.

 - Be especially watchful of rabbits over 5 years old or ones who are overweight or incapacitated.
 These rabbits tend to be more sedentary and may not get up to drink water if they are too hot.
 This can quickly lead to dehydration which can lead to death or other health problems.

 What do I do if my rabbit experiences heat stroke?

 - DO NOT submerge him in cold water.
 This could place the rabbit in shock.

 - Dampen his ears and body with cool water.

 - GET HIM TO YOUR VETERINARIAN OR EMERGENCY CLINIC IMMEDIATELY.
 DO NOT WAIT!